ryanjpayne/Cloud-AWS/enablement/aws/registration/guide/chapter8.md

 Cloud Security Lab Series
 # AWS CSPM Registration 101
-## Chapter 8 - Complete
+## Chapter 8 - Cleanup

+Please delete your CloudFormation Stacks and Deregister you AWS Account from the Falcon Console.
+This will aide in maintaining a clean environment for future labs.

-Thank you for completing the AWS CSPM Registration 101 Lab.
+Thank you for completing the AWS CSPM Registration 101 Lab!

 [Submit a Request or Report an Issue]()